Skip to main content

 Concern

-The owner worried that repair would cost a lot, then the unit would fail again soon given its age.
+Repair would cost a lot, and then the unit would fail again soon given its age.

 Found